davised/automlsa2/README.rst

-By default, protein queries are expected, and nucleotide FASTA sequence is required for the target genomes. ``tblastn`` is used to target the genome seuqences using the amino acid queries. ``blastn`` is also available, targeting the genome sequences using nucleotide queries.
+By default, protein queries are expected, and nucleotide FASTA sequence is required for the target genomes. ``tblastn`` is used to target the genome sequences using the amino acid queries. ``blastn`` is also available, targeting the genome sequences using nucleotide queries.

 Threads will speed things up significantly.
 BLAST searches are threaded in